dariusk/very-simple-whiteboard/README.md

 # very simple whiteboard

+_[Demo here](http://tinysubversions.com/stuff/very-simple-whiteboard/), requires a multitouch device and is only guaranteed to really work with a Chrome Pixel._

 I like to stream myself live coding from my Chrome Pixel.
 When I do this, I sometimes like to tab over to a whiteboard app and draw out an explanation for what I'm coding.

 I originally used one of various online whiteboard apps out there, but I found myself unsatisfied with the.
 Many were too complex, had lots of menus cluttering the screen, and more importantly they were _slowed down_ by their cumbersome UI.
 All I wanted was something that would let me have a couple sizes of pen to draw with and a quick way to switch to an eraser, save, load, and clear the screen.